An economist focusing on global banks and financial markets.

 - NEW Bailouts and Systemic Insurance (with Giovanni Dell'Ariccia)

 A government's commitment to shield banks from contagion may increase their incentives to invest prudently, despite potential moral hazard effects.

 - Are Banks Too Large? (with Luc Laeven and Hui Tong)

 Large banks performed worse in the 2008 crisis, but only because they had lower capital and less stable funding.
 Market-based activities and organizational complexity of banks affected their systemic risk contributions (SRISK), but not idiosyncratic risk.

 - Risk Taking Incentives of Modern Banks (with Natalia Martynova and Razvan Vlahu)

 High franchise value may increase bank risk-taking, when it enables banks to lever up more for larger gambles.
-This sheds light on the reasons for pre-crisis risk-taking in some financial firms, such as UBS or AIG.
+This result sheds light on the reasons for pre-crisis risk-taking in financial firms with valuable franchises, such as UBS or AIG.